Key Takeaways

 What does it mean to "stack" UM/UIM coverage?

 Stacking means combining the per-vehicle uninsured or underinsured motorist limits across multiple vehicles on your policy.
-If you have three vehicles each carrying $100,000 in UM coverage, stacking gives you $300,000 in total available coverage instead of being limited to a single vehicle's $100,000 limit.
+If stacking applies and you have three vehicles each carrying $100,000 in UM coverage, the possible stacked total is $300,000 instead of being limited to a single vehicle's $100,000 limit.

 Is stacking legal in Oklahoma?

-Oklahoma law does not explicitly prohibit stacking, and courts have allowed it in many circumstances — particularly when insurers charged separate UM/UIM premiums for each vehicle.
-However, insurers routinely include anti-stacking provisions in their policies, and the enforceability of those provisions depends on the specific policy language and how the coverage was offered.
+Oklahoma law does not explicitly prohibit stacking, but the 2014 amendment to § 3636 changed the analysis for policies issued, renewed, or reinstated after November 1, 2014.
+For current policies, the first question is whether the policy expressly provides for stacking.
+For pre-2014 policies, courts allowed stacking in many circumstances — particularly when insurers charged separate UM/UIM premiums for each vehicle.
+Insurers routinely include anti-stacking provisions in their policies, and the enforceability of those provisions depends on when the policy was issued and the specific policy language.

 Can my insurance company prevent me from stacking?

-They will try.
+They may.
 Most policies contain anti-stacking clauses in the "limits of liability" or "other insurance" sections.
-Whether those clauses are enforceable depends on factors including whether you paid separate premiums for each vehicle's UM/UIM coverage, whether the anti-stacking language was clearly disclosed, and whether it conflicts with 36 O.S. § 3636.
+Whether those clauses control depends on factors including the policy date, express policy language, endorsements, premium history, and 36 O.S. § 3636.

 Does stacking apply if I was a pedestrian when I was hit?

-Yes.
-Your UM/UIM coverage protects you regardless of whether you were driving, riding as a passenger, or walking when the uninsured driver hit you.
-If stacking is available under your policy, it applies regardless of the circumstances of the accident.
+Your UM/UIM coverage may protect you regardless of whether you were driving, riding as a passenger, or walking when the uninsured driver hit you.
+If stacking is available under the policy language and facts, it may apply even when you were not inside your own vehicle.

 Can I stack coverage from different insurance companies?